Pelosi hammer attack suspect was in U.S. illegally, immigration officials say

 By Ted Hesson

-WASHINGTON, Nov 3 (Reuters) - The man charged with breaking into U.S. House Speaker Nancy Pelosi's home and attacking her husband with a hammer is a Canadian citizen who was in the United States illegally 14 years after he entered as a visitor, U.S. officials said on Thursday.
+WASHINGTON, Nov 3 (Reuters) - The man charged with breaking into U.S. House Speaker Nancy Pelosi's home and attacking her husband with a hammer is a Canadian citizen who has been in the United States illegally 14 years after he entered as a visitor, U.S. officials said on Thursday.

-The U.S. Immigration and Customs Enforcement (ICE) agency said it has issued a "detainer" notice with San Francisco authorities seeking custody of David Wayne DePape once criminal proceedings against him are completed.
+The U.S. Immigration and Customs Enforcement (ICE) agency said it had issued a "detainer" notice with San Francisco authorities seeking custody of David Wayne DePape once criminal proceedings against him are completed.

 Under the detainer, lodged with the San Francisco County Jail on Nov.
 1, four days after his arrest, DePape would be turned over to ICE for possible deportation to Canada after serving any prison sentence he receives, according to ICE.